madanyc/workfront-learn.en/help/basic-reporting/reporting-elements.md

 ---
 title: Understand reporting elements
 description: In this video, you will learn how to use existing reporting elements—filters, views, and groupings—to access information being tracked in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 8849
+exl-id: 50e2fab3-f548-4c21-9f11-1ebc449822e1
 ---
 # Understand reporting elements